Quick Start

 QR code doesn't appear

-This usually means the phone number is already linked to another device via Linked Devices.
-On your phone, go to Settings → Linked Devices, remove any stale entries, and try scanning again.
+The number is probably already linked elsewhere.
+On your phone, Settings → Linked Devices, remove stale entries, and rescan.

 Next Steps

-- Installation — detailed breakdown of every service and port
+- Installation — every service and port explained

 - Configuration — full environment variable reference